 Themes Progress Development Points Owner / Resources Timeline Do you have a meaningful geographical footprint that respects patient flows and, where possible, is contiguous with local authority boundaries or have clear arrangements for working across local authority boundaries?
-Whilst geographical boundaries of the ICS do not respect patient flows the footprint of the ICP's create a closer alignment.
-ICS and ICP boundaries reflect local authority boundaries with good engagement at all levels of the ICS and ICPs, including opportunities for District and Borough Councils to engage at ICP level.
-ICPs cross local authority boundaries, though this is recognised, with clear arrangements in place for cross boundary working.
-The upper tier Local Authority boundaries are coterminous with the boundary of the proposed ICS The proposed single merged CCG boundary coterminous with the ICS boundary Engagement with major out of area acute providers and neighbouring STPs to ensure inclusion in system and ICP development work Developing partnerships with Staffordshire County Council and Stoke-on-Trent City Council, and the VCSE sector.
+Engagement with major out of area acute providers and neighbouring STPs to ensure inclusion in system and ICP development work Developing partnerships with Staffordshire County Council and Stoke-on-Trent City Council, and the VCSE sector.
 ICS Lead December 2020 Ongoing